stefan-it/flair-pos-tagging/README.md

 Originally, I wrote a short-paper about the multilingual evaluation that is presented in this repository.
 The paper was accepted at the [Konvens 2019](https://2019.konvens.org/) conference.
 However, I did withdraw the paper because I felt uncomfortable with the analysis section.
-For example it is still unclear, why the performance of the Finnish is over 2% better than previous state-of-the-art models, whereas the corpus used for pretraining is relatively small compared to other languages.
+For example it is still unclear, why the performance of the Finnish model is over 2% better than previous state-of-the-art models, whereas the corpus used for pretraining is relatively small compared to other languages.

-If you use the pretrained language models in your work, please cite this GitHub repository 🤗
+However, if you use the pretrained language models in your work, please cite this GitHub repository 🤗